John Carter Goes to Mars. But Don’t Tell The Women

 melanie-notkin_founder-and-ceo_savvy-auntie

 Although not mentioned in this iVillage article, which is a preview of next weeks’ coverage on NBC’s report about women’s buying power, I still remain hopeful that they plan to address one of the most overused stereotypes about women.
 Many male marketers assume that all women are moms.
 However, while all moms are women, not all women are moms.
-And there is no one more in tune to that than Melanie Notkin, CEO and founder of the very successful online community, Savvyauntie.com.
+And there is no one more in tune to that than Melanie Notkin, CEO and founder of the very successful online pharmacy, Savvyauntie.com.
 I met my friend Melanie on Twitter nearly a year ago and since then she’s been featured in

 Read More…